Liyunlong24/UTR-LM/README.md

 Which Parameters you MUST to define:
 * task_type: Choose from "TE" or "EL"

-if you want to train TE and EL tasks on three data sets at the same time, please execute：
+If you want to train TE and EL tasks on three data sets at the same time, please execute：
 ```bash
 bash bash/teel_all_fine_tuning.sh
 ```